arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 - USB-C to USB-A or USB-C to USB-C
 - Portenta X8
 - Arduino Create account
-- Arduino Pro Cloud Subscription.
-[Learn more about the Pro Cloud](https://www.arduino.cc/pro/hardware/product/portenta-x8#pro-cloud).
+- Arduino Cloud for business subscription with Portenta X8 Manager add-on.
+[Learn more about it](https://cloud.arduino.cc/plans#business).
-- Foundries.io™ account (linked with the Pro Cloud subscription)
+- Foundries.io™ account (linked with the Arduino Cloud for business subscription)
 - FoundriesFactory® and devices already attached to your Factory. ([Check the Getting Started tutorial](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box))

 ## Instructions